EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Implementation Evaluation

-The user study is conducted with multiple underwater cave exploration data.
-A BlueROV2 recorded egocentric video feeds inside the caves at up to $100$-meter penetrations.
-Later on, $15$ human participants, between the ages of $21$-$32$ with no/little teleoperation experience, evaluate the ease of operation with our developed console and compare it to traditional consoles.
-Their feedback is recorded using the System Usability Scale (SUS)~\cite{brooke1996sus}, with our interface achieving an average SUS score of $77.5$.
-We also formulate an independent set of questions that reflect the teleoperator's preference for the novel features of our method.
+\finalrev{The goal of this user study is to assess interface-level usability using real mission data.
+Hence, the} study is conducted with multiple underwater cave exploration data collected during our field trials.
+A BlueROV2 recorded egocentric video feeds inside the caves at up to $100$-meter penetrations. \finalrev{Later on, the playback sessions are presented to $15$ human participants, between the ages of $21$-$32$, with little/no prior teleoperation experiences.
+They evaluate the ease of operation with our developed EgoExo console and compare it to traditional consoles.} Their feedback is recorded using the System Usability Scale (SUS)~\cite{brooke1996sus}, with our interface achieving an average SUS score of $77.5$.
+We also formulate an independent set of questions on the teleoperator's preference for the novel features of our method.
 The individual questions and corresponding scores are presented in Table~\ref{tab:study}.
 Some key observations from this study are listed below.